plone/ansible.plone_server/README.md

 ### plone_major_version

-    plone_major_version: 4.3
+    plone_major_version: '5.0'

 ### plone_version

-    plone_version: 4.3.3
+    plone_version: '5.0'

 Which Plone version do you wish to install?
 This defaults to the current stable version at the time you copy or clone the playbook.
+Make sure plone_major_version and plone_version are string variables or they won't compare correctly.

 ### plone_initial_password